-The investigator may contact IRB-HSR staff or IRB Chair/Vice Chairs for advice on the applicability of the federal regulations and UVa policies.
+The investigator may contact IRB-HSR staff for advice on the applicability of the federal regulations and UVA policies.

-If the research is not being done as an agent of UVa, the researcher must submit the completed Determination of UVa Agent Form to the IRB-HSR.
+If the research is not being done as an agent of UVA, the researcher must submit the completed Determination of UVA Agent Form to the IRB-HSR.
+The review will be conducted by an IRB-HSR staff member within 7 business days.
 The IRB-HSR will return the determination to the researcher in writing.

 Research: A systematic investigation designed to develop or contribute to generalizable knowledge [45CFR 46.102(d)].
 Activities which meet this definition constitute research, whether or not they are conducted or supported under a program which is considered research for other purposes.
 For example, some demonstration and service programs may include research activities.
 Some research development or testing and evaluation may also meet this definition.

 Human subjects (DHHS): A living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.